impulse-ml/impulse-ml-recommender-php-documentation/8_examples_of_training.md

 Error: 1.2172415736276E-9
 ```

-It is quite good error, but you might consider setting number of iterations to higher value.
+It is quite good error, but you might consider setting number of iterations to higher value or better -
+increasing learning rate.

 ###### Ex.
 4